nitin30kumar/static-projects/README.md

-# Collection of static websites by me in some old times
+# Collection of static websites by me in some old times :sunglasses:
     - Includes games :sunglasses:
     - PHP based games
     - Available for free